 Time to Require Action

-As California auto defect attorneys, we are deeply concerned about the complaints involving Hyundai and Kia vehicles.
-A prompt recall must be issued before any more catastrophic incidents can occur.
-If you or a loved one has been injured or lost a loved one due to these auto defects, don’t hesitate to get in touch with a reputed auto defect law firm to obtain more information about pursuing your legal rights.
+As Orange County auto defect attorneys, we are deeply concerned about the complaints involving Hyundai and Kia vehicles.
+We must issue a prompt recall to prevent any further catastrophic incidents.
+If you or a loved one has been injured or lost a loved one due to these auto defects, don’t hesitate to contact a reputable auto defect law firm to obtain more information about pursuing your legal rights.

 Source: https://www.thedenverchannel.com/news/national/study-certain-kia-and-hyundai-engines-more-likely-to-catch-fire